Lyla’s birth (baby number 3), 5th July 2018

 I grabbed my birth ball and set up camp downstairs instead.
 As my contractions intensified, I was moving between all fours and standing positions trying to get some relief.
 I was starting to find things quite tough.

-At 1.30am we called MLU again to find out where the midwife was because I felt things had progressed a lot.
+At 1.30am we called MLU again to find out where the midwife was because I felt things had progressed a lot and were told she would be with us very soon.
 She eventually arrived at 2am.
-She asked if she could carry out a cervical examination which I agreed to and said I was 4cm.
-I felt totally crushed because I really felt like baby was almost here yet hearing 4cm made me think I had hours ahead of me!
+She asked if she could carry out a cervical examination which I agreed to and she told me I was 4cm.
+I felt totally crushed because I really felt like baby was almost here, yet hearing 4cm made me think I had hours ahead of me!

 I remember saying “I can’t do this” with each contraction and it felt like I was saying it for hours.